ahernot/tag-indexer/README.md

 This is a macOS platform-specific program designed to permanently alias (using the Unix aliasing method) files according to their tags.
+Recursive parsing and linear algorithm (v1.0.0 was full recursive).

 <br><br>
 ## To do